 The idea of an independently published book didn’t provide the validation a traditional publishing house can provide them.
 And so, KDP quickly became an internet marketer’s world.

-Internet marketers were quick to recognise the potential with KDP because of two things:
+Internet marketers were quick to recognise the potential of publishing a book on KDP because of two things:

 - Amazon’s organic traffic is huge and it’s internal search engine for the Kindle store is unsaturated